EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 ## Webpack

-[Webpack](https://webpack.js.org/) is responsible for bundling the client-side files.
+[Webpack](https://webpack.js.org/) is responsible for bundling the client-side files if we choose to use it.
 One may configure webpack to pack file content from a source location and bring the packed content into a target location.
 [Read more](https://symfony.com/doc/current/frontend/encore/simple-example.html#configuring-encore-webpack).

 Encore can be restarted via